Hill Auditorium

 “Here was something truly special: a conductor who reveled in freshly imagining each sound.”
 (The Times, London)

-At 27, the young Finnish conductor Klaus Mäkelä already has an impressive resume: chief conductor of the Oslo Philharmonic, music director of the Orchestre de Paris, and artistic partner of the Concertgebouw Orchestra in Amsterdam, a role that will turn into chief conductor when his other music directorships expire in 2027.
+At 28, the young Finnish conductor Klaus Mäkelä already has an impressive resume: music director of the Orchestre de Paris, chief conductor of the Oslo Philharmonic, and artistic partner of the Concertgebouw Orchestra in Amsterdam, a role that will turn into chief conductor in 2027.

 Program